dashpay/dips/DRAFT: Multi-Party Payout.md

 ## Registering a Masternode (ProRegTx) and Updating Registrar of Masternode (ProUpRegTx)

-We propose introducing version 2 of these transaction types replacing `scriptPayout` and `scriptPayoutSize` fields with `payoutShares` and `payoutSharesSize` correspondingly.
+We propose introducing version 2 of these transaction types to replace the `scriptPayout` and `scriptPayoutSize` fields with `payoutShares` and `payoutSharesSize` respectively.

 | Field | Type | Size | Description |
 | --- | --- | --- | --- |